Adam Anders

 Adam Anders (born October 10, 1975) is a Swedish film, television and music producer who has sold more than 100 million albums and in recent years has become one of the most in-demand executive producers for music-driven film and television.
 Anders is the CEO of Anders Media, and its record label Deep Well Records, a sub-label of Capitol Music Group.
 In 2023, Anders made his directorial debut with the film, Journey to Bethlehem, a musical retelling of The Nativity Story, co-written by Peter Barsocchini and Anders, starring Fiona Palomo, Milo Manheim, and Antonio Banderas.

-In 2013, Adam was named No. 15 in Hollywood Reporter's Top 35 Hitmakers.
+In 2013, Adam was named No. 15 in Hollywood Reporters Top 35 Hitmakers.
 Anders' work has earned him four Grammy Award nominations, and two People's Choice Awards.
 As the Executive Music Producer for Glee, Anders' musical productions have helped put Glee on the iTunes Top Songs chart, including original songs that he wrote, such as "Loser like Me" (landing at number one) and "Get It Right" (at number two).

 Glee had at one time seven of the top ten tracks on the iTunes Top Song chart including the above two original songs at one and two respectively, the cast's versions of Pink's "Raise Your Glass" at number three, The Beatles' "Blackbird" at number five, Maroon 5's "Misery" at number six, and another original song, "Hell to the No", at number eight.
 In May 2011, Glee had one of its biggest sales weeks to date with 986,000 downloads of tracks produced by Anders.